Create and manage vendor credit notes

-If you make a purchase from a supplier and then later return the goods, or if you need to cancel an invoice, you can quickly create a credit note from the original invoice.
-You can also create a standalone credit note, and allocate this to any outstanding invoices for the relevant supplier at a later date.
+If you make a purchase from a vendor and then later return the goods, or if you need to cancel a bill, you can quickly create a credit note from the original bill.
+You can also create a stand-alone credit note, and allocate this to any outstanding bills for the relevant vendor at a later date.

-Before you create a credit note, if you haven’t done so already, you need to create a contact record for your supplier.
-If you regularly purchase the same products from your suppliers, you can also create records for these.
+Before you create a credit note, if you haven’t done so already, you need to create a contact record for your vendor.
+If you regularly purchase the same products from your vendors, you can also create records for these.

-- 1. Purchases > Purchase Invoices > click the invoice you want to credit.
+- 2. Click the bill you want to credit.

 The credit note appears with the same details as the original invoice.

-- 3. If necessary amend the details.
+- 4. If necessary, change the details.
 For more information, please see the following section, To record a stand-alone purchase credit note.

-- 4. If this is a draft credit note, select the Save as draft check box.
-You can return to the credit note at a later date when you’re ready to update the ledgers and clear this check box.
+- 5. If this is a draft credit note, select the Save as draft check box.
+You can return to the credit note at a later date when you’re ready to update the ledger accounts and clear this check box.

-You’ve successfully entered a purchase credit note against the original purchase invoice.
-If the credit note covers the full value of the invoice, the invoice status appears as Paid, otherwise the status appears as Part Paid.
+You’ve successfully entered a vendor credit note against the original bill.
+If the credit note covers the full value of the bill, the bill status appears as Paid; otherwise, the status appears as Part Paid.

-Tip: To add a new supplier, click the [Search for supplier] drop-down > Add a supplier > enter the relevant information > Save.
+Tip: To add a new vendor, click Add a vendor .
+Enter the relevant information and Save.

 |Credit Date *||Enter the date of the credit note.|